- Project Owner

 - Under Review

 - Small Power Plant Exemption

 Microsoft Corporation proposes to construct and operate the San Jose City Data Center (project) located at 1657 Alviso-Milpitas Road in San Jose, California.
-The project would consist of two single-story data center buildings with approximately 479,000 gross square feet of administrative and data center space.
-The electrical load of the project would be up to 99 megawatts, inclusive of information technology (IT) equipment, ancillary electrical/telecommunications equipment, and other electrical loads (administrative, heat rejection, and safety/security).
+The project would consist of two single-story data center buildings with approximately 396,914 gross square feet of administrative and data center space.
+The maximum electrical load of the project would be up to 99 megawatts (MW), although the estimated load would be 77 MW inclusive of information technology (IT) equipment, ancillary electrical/telecommunications equipment, and other electrical loads (administrative, heat rejection, and safety/security).
+To provide reliable operation of the project in the event of loss of electrical service from the local electric utility provider, Pacific Gas and Electric Company (PG&E), the project includes 224 0.45 MW renewable natural gas generators to provide electrical power to support the data center uses during utility outages, certain onsite electrical equipment interruptions or failure, and for load shedding, demand response and behind -the -meter resource adequacy ancillary services.
+In addition, the project includes two Tier 4 compliant diesel administrative generators with a 1.25 MW for the northern building and 0.5 MW for the southern building.
 The project would also include an onsite 115-kilovolt (kV) substation with two 115-kV electrical supply lines that would connect to PG&E’s Los Esteros Substation, located adjacent to the site.
 The California Environmental Quality Act (CEQA) requires the lead agency to consider the whole of the action; therefore, the Energy Commission will include the entire data center project in its analysis, which includes the construction of the data center buildings along with the installation and operation of the generators and any associated utility connection facilities.

 Presiding Member: Karen Douglas, Commissioner